Careers at Victory

 Information, Advice and Guidance

-We host a range of Working Lunches at the academy, making use of our Lecture Theatre.
+We host a range of Working Lunches at the academy.
 A range of professionals have visited our students since we started the programme including lawyers, accountants, healthcare workers, employees from the media, journalists and senior police personnel.

-In form time, students complete a range of careers-focused learning activities to help them to make excellent choices.
+In PSHE+R, students complete a range of career-focused learning activities to help them to make excellent choices.

 These web links below provide information on university applications, apprenticeships and career choices.